 • the Nottingham Line One Tram Network

-After 11 years as Chief Executive Ted left the City Council to take up a number of other job offers which would widen his experience:
+After 11 years as Chief Executive Ted left the City Council to take up a number of other job offers including a number of national roles:

-• Chair the Queens Medical Centre Trust in Nottingham
+• To Chair the Queens Medical Centre Trust in Nottingham

-• Be a Board member of the Environment Agency – and later its Deputy Chairman
+• As a Board member of the Environment Agency – and later became its Deputy Chairman

-• Chair the Local Government Construction Task Force
+• To Chair the Local Government Construction Task Force

-However, ten years after leaving the City Council, they asked Ted to lead a scheme to transform the Nottingham Castle.
+Ten years after leaving the City Council, they asked Ted to lead a scheme to transform the Nottingham Castle.
 This included creating the concept, raising the funding and developing the themes into an attraction for national and international visitors.
-However, the visitor economy had been neglected for the previous decade and the City Council’s support was, to say the least, half hearted, making the whole project very difficult.
+But, the visitor economy had been neglected for the previous decade and the City Council’s support was, to say the least, half hearted, making the whole project very difficult.
+In fact, even after the Castle project began, the city council failed to have either an officer of elected member with responsibility for developing tourism.
+But worse was to come as NCC continued to undermine the Trust they had set up.

 The Development of the Scheme to transform Nottingham Castle and create a visitor economy in the City

-It took many years to convince the City Council that the scheme was necessary and desirable.
-As long ago as 2001, a group of public and private businesses and agencies had tried to convince them to develop a scheme and actually raised £40,000 from local businesses for the purpose.
+It had taken many years to convince the City Council that the scheme was necessary and desirable.
+More than twenty years ago, a group of public and private businesses and agencies had tried to convince NCC to develop a scheme and actually raised £40,000 from local businesses for the purpose.
 This money had to be returned, however, because of lack of action by NCC.

 But in 2011 a new working party was set up, inspired by the then Sheriff of Nottingham and again led by people from outside the City Council.
-This group, which would eventually morph into Nottingham Castle Trust, were more determined – and successful, despite strong opposition from some City Councillors and some officers who did not share the ambition and did want to give up the Castle to an independent Trust (and arguably, eventually succeeded).
+This group, which would eventually morph into Nottingham Castle Trust, were more determined – and successful.
+This was despite strong opposition from some City Councillors and some officers who did not share the ambition and did want to give up the Castle to an independent Trust (and arguably, eventually succeeded).
+NCC went along with the scheme to start with at least, probably because they could see a way of dealing with the backlog of repairs to the Castle (£12 million of repair cost was included in the bid for funding).

 The Heritage Lottery Fund recognised the scale of the ambition and were persuaded to provide nearly £14 million of the total in grant funding to the Castle.
 They agreed that the scheme had really good and exciting projects, as did the other funders.
-So, the scheme was never proposed as a purely local facility, it was clearly intended to appeal to a wide range of visitors from around the country and from other countries, initially attracted by the well known legendary story.
+So, the scheme was never proposed as a purely local facility, it was clearly intended to appeal to a wide range of visitors from around the country and from other countries, initially attracted by the well known legendary story of Robin Hood and the City’s history of Rebellion.

 The bid, based on the vision prepared by the Trust and after a lot of local consultation, was formally submitted by NCC.
 The scheme sought to answer two questions posed by the Nottingham public – ‘Where’s the Castle?’
 And ‘Where’s Robin Hood?’.

-First, by creating a more castle like experience through developing the view across Collin Street to Castle Road and the arrival at the new public square at the bottom of Castle Road where the Castle rock and walls are at their grandest.
+First, creating a more castle like experience through developing the view across Collin Street to Castle Road and the arrival at the new public square at the bottom of Castle Road where the Castle rock and walls are at their grandest – from here it actually does look something like a real castle!

-Second, opening up of the cave tours and the use of the atmospheric tunnel entrance into the Robin Hood underground gallery (previously used by the City Council as a staff car park) also created more of a medieval environment.
-This created a response to the ‘Where’s Robin Hood?’ question.
+Second, the use of the atmospheric tunnel entrance into the Robin Hood underground gallery (previously used by the City Council as a staff car park) also created a new ‘mediaeval’ experience.
+This gallery was the response to the ‘Where’s Robin Hood?’ question asked by Nottingham residents.

 Third, an engaging and interactive ‘Rebellion’ story that set out the rebellious history of Nottingham, commencing with the iconic legend of Robin Hood, linked to the other nationally important episodes – the Civil War, the Luddites and the Reform Act riots – and to draw out the contemporary relevance of ideas of freedom and democracy.